 All references to days are calendar days.
 When counting the number of days, the count shall exclude the first day of the time window to be measured.
 If a terminus date falls on a weekend or a day that WECC is scheduled to be closed, the new terminus date shall be the day following the weekend or WECC closure day.

-For example, if a 14-day period ends on a holiday then the terminus date is on the following WECC business day.
+For example, if a 14-day period ends on a holiday, then the terminus date is on the following WECC business day.

 WECC Standards Committee

-The WSC manages these Procedures.
-The WSC protects the integrity, credibility and implementation of the Procedures while acting in accordance with the WSC Charter.
+The WSC oversees the implementation of these Procedures.
+The WSC protects the integrity and credibility of the Procedures while acting in accordance with the WSC Charter.
 Delineation of specific WSC duties, WSC composition and governance, WSC voting privileges, and other related practices, is included in the WSC Charter, as approved by the Board.

 WECC Standards Voting Segments